 Sometimes our piercings will swell more than we want.
 This usually happens the first week or two of healing.
-If you start to experience swelling take an anti inflammatory, use ice packs, and elevate your piercing when laying down.
+However it can happen anytime.
+If you start to experience swelling take an anti inflammatory, use ice packs – 10 mins off 45 mins off for 48 hours, and elevate your piercing when laying down.
 If the piercing starts to feel too tight and the beads look like they are sinking into your skin, then it is time for a longer bar.
 It is important to change your piercing to something longer ASAP so the jewelry does not become embedded.

 An abscess is a small pocket of infection trapped under the skin.
 Warm compresses will help drain the piercing but it is important to see a doctor if you ever get to this rare problem in piercings.

 Rejection is when your body no long wants the piercing in your skin and will physically push it out.
 This can take several days to several months.
 If you fear your piercing is rejecting, please come it for us to see it so we can remove the piercing before more scarring takes place.
 Migration is when the body has accepted the piercing but it has moved from its original location.
 This happens by either sleeping on the piercing causing it to shift, wearing incorrect/too heavy of jewelry or swelling too much and not replacing with longer jewelry.
 The only way to fix this is to repierce it.